Amnesty joins rights groups in accusing Israel of apartheid

 “Since its establishment in 1948, Israel has pursued a policy of establishing and maintaining a Jewish demographic hegemony and maximizing its control over land to benefit Jewish Israelis while restricting the rights of Palestinians and preventing Palestinian refugees from returning to their homes,” Amnesty said.
 “Israel extended this policy to the West Bank and Gaza Strip, which it has occupied ever since.”

-Israel dismissed the previous reports as biased, but has adopted a far more adversarial stance toward Amnesty, accusing it of antisemitism and of delegitimizing Israel’s very existence even before the report was published.
+Israel dismissed the previous reports as biased, but has adopted a far more adversarial stance toward Amnesty, accusing it of antisemitism even before the report was published.

-“Its extremist language and distortion of historical context were designed to demonize Israel and pour fuel onto the fire of antisemitism,” the Foreign Ministry said.

-Foreign Minister Yair Lapid said Amnesty was echoing “the same lies shared by terrorist organizations.”

 None of the reports compared Israel to apartheid South Africa, where a system based on white supremacy and racial segregation was in place from 1948 until 1994.
 Instead, they evaluated Israel’s policies based on international conventions like the Rome Statute of the International Criminal Court.
 It defines apartheid as “an institutionalized regime of systematic oppression and domination by one racial group over any other racial group.”